bio-tools/pub2tools/docs/intro.rst

 What is Pub2Tools?
 ##################

 Pub2Tools is a Java command-line tool that looks through the scientific literature available in `Europe PMC <https://europepmc.org/>`_ and constructs entry candidates for the `bio.tools <https://bio.tools/>`_ software registry from suitable publications.
-It automatises a lot of the process of growing bio.tools, though results of the tool still need some manual curation before they can be incorporated into bio.tools.
-Pub2Tools could be run at the beginning of each month to add tools, databases and services published in bioinformatics and life sciences journals during the previous month.
+It automates a lot of the process needed for growing bio.tools, though results of the tool still need some manual curation before they are of satisfactory quality.
+Pub2Tools could be run at the beginning of each month to add hundreds of tools, databases and services published in bioinformatics and life sciences journals during the previous month.

 ********
 Overview
 ********

+First, Pub2Tools gets a list of publications for the given period by :ref:`narrowing down <select_pub>` the entire selection with combinations of keyphrases.
+Next, the contents of these publications :ref:`are downloaded <fetch_pub>` and the abstract of each publication :ref:`is mined <pass1>` for the potential tool name.
+Names are assigned confidence scores, with low confidence publications often not being suitable for bio.tools at all.
+In addition to the tool name, web links matching the name are extracted from the abstract and full text of a publication and :ref:`divided <divide_links>` to the homepage and other link attributes of bio.tools.
+In a :ref:`second pass <pass2>`, the :ref:`content of links <fetch_web>` and publications is also mined for :ref:`software license <usage_license>` and :ref:`programming language <usage_language>` information and phrases for the :ref:`tool description <usage_description>` attribute are automatically constructed.
+Good enough :ref:`non-existing <usage_existing>` results are :ref:`chosen for inclusion <final_decision>` to bio.tools.
+Terms from the EDAM ontology :ref:`are added <map>` to get the final results.

 Pub2Tools can be run from start to finish with only one command (:ref:`all`).
 But :ref:`setup commands <setup_commands>` (fetching or copying the required input files) and :ref:`steps <steps>` (fetching of publications and web pages, mapping to `EDAM ontology <http://edamontology.org/page>`_ terms and applying the Pub2Tools algorithm) can also be applied individually.
 Execution can be resumed by restarting the last aborted step (:ref:`resume`).
 Commands can be influenced by changing the default values of :ref:`parameters <parameters>`.
 Some :ref:`examples <examples>` of running Pub2Tools are provided.
 One interesting example is :ref:`improving existing bio.tools entries <improving_existing>` added through some other means than Pub2Tools.